Why English @ Memorial?

 Graduate applicants interested in research-based programs are strongly encouraged to connect with a faculty supervisor at the time of application.
 Visit the Department of English website for a list of faculty members, their research interests, and contact information.
 You may also use the Yaffle search engine to find a supervisor you may wish to work with.

 Minimum admission requirements

-- MA – Bachelor's degree (minimum second class honours) in an appropriate area of study, with 20 courses in English and minimum 80% in English courses
+- Graduate diploma, MA – Bachelor's degree (minimum second class honours) in an appropriate area of study, with 20 courses in English and minimum 80% in English courses

 - PhD – Master's degree in English with minimum 80% in graduate courses